Shubhamgiri1709/Levelsupermind_project/README.md

 # Level Supermind Automation : Android
-the Level SuperMind app, organized by functional areas like onboarding, login, meditation sessions, user profile, subscription, and more.
 ##  Project Overview
-Note Master is website that Project Overview the Level SuperMind app, organized by functional areas like onboarding, login, meditation sessions, user profile, subscription, and more.e.
+Level Supermind App that Project Overview the Level SuperMind app, organized by functional areas like onboarding, login, meditation sessions, user profile, subscription, and more.e.
 The Level supermind app This test plan outlines the testing approach, scope, objectives, test scenarios, test cases, and defect management for the Note Master Website, a collaborative writing platform.
 The primary focus is to validate UI, functionality, navigation, security, and performance to ensure all features work as expected.

 This project focuses on **manual testing** of key modules within the Level supermind.
 The testing process involves verifying core functionalities, UI/UX aspects and system responses.